mozilla-mobile/mozilla-vpn-client/README.md

 #### Building with Xcode

+Before you start this process, open Xcode, go to settings, accounts, and sign in with your Apple ID.

 In some circumstances, you may wish to use Xcode to build the Mozilla VPN in order to access cloud-managed signing certificates.
 In such circumstances, this can be enabled by using the `-GXcode` command line option: